 So in a nutshell, the key difference between the terms ‘sustainable fashion’ and ‘ethical fashion’ are ethical = people, sustainable = planet.

-It’s also important to note that a brand can be producing ethically, but NOT be using sustainable materials.
-There are many reasons for this - financially, they may not have the budgets as a small label to improve all areas of their supply chain at once, or perhaps they haven’t found the suppliers they are happy working with just yet.
+It’s also important to note that a brand can produce ethically, but NOT be using sustainable materials.
+There are many reasons for this – financially, they may not have the budgets as a small label to improve all areas of their supply chain at once, or perhaps they haven’t found the suppliers they are happy working with just yet.

 Ultimately, you’ll find brands use these terms in different ways.
 If in doubt, the easiest thing to do is to reach out to the brand itself to ask about their stance.

 “In a nutshell, the key difference between the terms ‘sustainable fashion’ and ‘ethical fashion’ are ethical = people, sustainable = planet.”

 Sustainable fashion is also a counter-movement against fast-fashion.
 Evidently so a billion-dollar industry which exploits human resources (child labour, sweatshops) and depletes natural resources (water, crops, etc).

 Since 2011, the fashion industry itself has steadily grown by 4.78% every year.
 Arguably, fast-fashion contributes significantly to its growth.
 Fast-fashion retailers produce clothes in mass quantities.
 They encourage overconsumption by launching new, often trend-led designs on a monthly basis, some even producing 52 seasons a year.
 And yes you counted right, that’s a season a week!